 All students are required to take at least 7 credit hours, one of which is the SummerStart Seminar course (CAS 102).
 This course serves as an introduction to resources and services on campus.

 Yes, all students are required to take the placement exams, which are used to advise students regarding their placement in the appropriate course.
 See placement testing for complete instructions.
-All students for which English is not their first language are required to take the ENL placement exam during the orientation.
+All students for which English is not their first language are required to take the ELAE placement exam.
+The 2018 ELAE Placement exam will take place at 8am on Monday, July 2nd in Tolley Hall 110.
 Note: If you are an international student whose primary language is English, contact the SummerStart office to obtain a waiver.

 All students will be contacted via telephone and/or e-mail by their school/college advisor approximately 1 – 2 weeks prior to arrival for the program to discuss options for their class schedule.

 SummerStart attempts to limit class size to 20 students.
 This allows the instructors to give students one-on-one attention and gives students a better transition to college coursework.
 However, if a student does not enroll in a SummerStart section, courses may be slightly larger.
 (See academic courses for additional information.)